open/close all folders

 - The Dark Knight:

 - The Joker's "social experiment" uses a Prisoner's Dilemma-style Sadistic Choice in an attempt to prove that people are cruel at heart, but both groups do the right thing.
 In a gloriously believable way, no less.
 It's not a stretch to think that not a single typical civilian or police officer will be cruel and cold enough to actually blow up a ship, even one full of criminals.
-Flip side, it's also believable that there might be just one guy on the ship of criminals who's not all bad.
+Flip side, it's also believable that there might be just one guy on the ship of criminals who's not all bad, or that there'd be a moral dilemma delaying action amongst all of them as well.
 Batman even spells this trope out to the Joker, who can only look at the ships, dumbfounded and disappointed.

 - What makes it even more this trope is that the Joker wasn't counting on a convict having turned his life around.

 - The Joker's view gets doubly proven wrong when Batman spares his life instead of letting him fall.
 Joker looks utterly confused at this.

 - Then Batman takes the blame for Harvey's crimes to further thwart the Joker.

 - Green Lantern: What ultimately brings Parallax down.
 Because he feeds off fear, he believes courage means having no fear whatsoever.
 He assumes Hal Jordan will fall because he has fear in him.
 But real courage is about not letting fear take control, which is why Parallax underestimates Hal and is unable to feed off him.